bslgroup/binding_affinity_US/Codes/4-BFEE-ABF/README.txt

 4.2.  run 008_RMSDUnbound/008.1_eq.conf
 4.3.  run 008_RMSDUnbound/008.2_abf_1.conf
 (steps 2-4 can be done in parallel)
-5.    do post-treatment using BFEEadadad
+5.    do post-treatment using BFEE